Top 5 Running Shoes for Overpronation: Reviews & Tips for 2019

 Lighweight and comfortable, available in a number of sizes and for both men and women, the 940 series by New Balance is a good set of overpronation running shoes that are perfect for moderate to severe sufferers.

-2) Saucony ProGrid: Affordable runners for pronation symptom relief
+2) Saucony ProGrid: Affordable Shoes for Pronation Symptom Relief

 Saucony is another great running shoe brand that has recognized the growing need for overpronation relief.
 They offer a range called the ProGrid series which is generally intended for treating the symptoms of excessive pronation.

-The one I will be showing here is the Guide 7 model, which is also available for both men and women.
+The one I will be talking about here is the , which is also available for both men and women.
 This shoe helps guide your foot and ankle throughout your stride, while also keeping your feet secure and cool.
+Guide 7 model

 The Progrid Guide 7 features a heel impact zone and reinforced toe cushioning in the front, which gives a nice feeling of energy and bounce with each stride you take, while reducing impact and absorbing shock that could cause joint wear over time.